Princes Street, Dunedin: Transport links

 The top section of Princes Street, from the Octagon to the Exchange, has for many years been a nexus for Dunedin's public transport system.
 Until the 2010s, buses from the north of the city largely passed along George Street and into the Octagon; since that time they have largely avoided George Street, being routed through a new bus hub in Great King Street.
 Buses from the south pass into the southern end of Princes Street, and those from the hill suburbs arrive at the Octagon via Stuart Street or at the Exchange via High and Rattray Streets.
 Almost all of these use upper Princes Street between the Exchange and the Octagon as part of their route.

 In the city's early years trams followed many of these same routes.
 Until the demise of the system in the 1950s, this area was also at the heart of the Dunedin cable tramway system, with the longer lines running up the slopes of City Rise via High, Rattray, or Stuart Streets.

 Heritage New Zealand listed buildings

-Few, if any, streets in New Zealand contain as many New Zealand Historic Places Trust Category I or Category II protected buildings as Princes Street.
+Few, if any, streets in New Zealand contain as many Heritage New Zealand Category I or Category II protected buildings as Princes Street.
 These buildings include the following: